National History Museum of Romania: Overview

 The building was authorized, in 1892, and the architect, Alexandru Săvulescu was sent with the postal inspector, Ernest Sturza, to tour various postal facilities of Europe for the design.
 The final sketches were influenced primarily by the postal facility in Geneva.
 Built in an eclectic style, it is rectangular with a large porch on a high basement and three upper floors.
 The stone façade features a portico supported by 10 Doric columns and a platform consisting of 12 steps spanning the length of the building.
 There are many allegorical sculptural decorative details.

-As of 2012, the museum is undergoing extensive restoration work and it is only partially open; a late medieval archaeological site was discovered under the building.
+As of 2012, the museum is undergoing extensive restoration work and is only partially open; a late medieval archaeological site was discovered under the building.

+On 25 January 2025, the Helmet of Coțofenești, a Geto-Dacian helmet that was loaned by the museum to the Drents Museum in Assen, the Netherlands, was stolen along with three other loaned gold artifacts following a heist and remains missing.
+Following the theft, the loan agreement was met with criticism in Romania.
+On 28 January, the Romanian minister of Culture Natalia Intotero fired the museum's director, Ernest Oberländer, saying that he had "failed to adequately protect the national heritage".